 This insurance also provides compensation to employees for their medical treatment and their time missed from work.
 So much like you would place a claim with your homeowners’ insurance if your home is damaged or your car insurance if you are in an accident, your employer places a claim with its workers’ compensation insurance company if an employee is injured.
 Your employer pays out of pocket for insurance coverage, but not for the benefits paid directly to you.

-Employers in Georgia with more than three employees must invest in workers’ compensation insurance.
-It doesn’t matter if these employees are full- or part-time, if they are working legally with proper documentation, if they are over the age of 18, or if they are working a contract for hire arrangement, their employer must have workers’ compensation coverage.
+Employers in Atlanta, Georgia with more than three employees must invest in workers’ compensation insurance.
+It doesn’t matter if these employees are full- or part-time if they are working legally with proper documentation, if they are over the age of 18, or if they are working a contract for hire arrangement, their employer must have workers’ compensation coverage.

-In nearly all cases, an employee working in Atlanta, GA will be entitled to workers’ compensation benefits, as long as they are working with a company that employees at least three people and their claim fits the description of a workplace injury.
+In nearly all cases, an employee working in Atlanta, GA will be entitled to workers’ compensation benefits, as long as they are working with a company that employs at least three people and their claim fits the description of a workplace injury.
 Should you determine your employer does not have workers’ compensation insurance, you might be eligible to file a lawsuit with the help of workers’ compensation lawyers.

 How Can I Be Injured at Work?